Hundreds detained as Russians demand Alexei Navalny's release | DW | 31.01.2021

 The first protests kicked off in the country's far east, where police in the city of Vladivostok blocked protesters from reaching the center.
 Video footage showed people linking hands and chanting "Putin is a thief" as they gathered in temperatures of around minus 13 degrees Celsius (8.6 degrees Fahrenheit).
 More than 100 people were detained there.

-Thousands of people also attended a rally in the eastern Siberian city of Novosibirsk, where more than 50 were detained.
+Thousands of people also attended a rally in the eastern Siberian city of Novosibirsk, where around 90 were detained, according to OVD-Info.
 Local media reported that clashes between police and protesters in the central city of Chelyabinsk, where another large protest was taking place.

-The first arrests were reported in the far eastern city of Vladivostok

 Thousands of people were arrested a week ago during nationwide demonstrations in support of Navalny, who was arrested on January 17 after returning from Germany.
 The outspoken Kremlin critic was poisoned with the nerve agent Novichok in Siberia last summer and had been receiving treatment in Berlin.

-Police have warned that Sunday's planned rallies are illegal and will be broken up.
+Police warned that Sunday's rallies were unauthorized and would be broken up, while the Interior Ministry said those taking part could be face jail time.

-Authorities ordered seven metro stations in the center of Moscow to be shut, while several streets around the seat of the government in the Kremlin were blocked off.
+Authorities introduced unprecedented security measures in the capital in a bid to restrict protesters' movements.
+They shut down seven metro stations in the city center, blocked off streets around the Kremlin and ordered restaurants and stores to stay closed.

 Police also asked Moscow cafes to turn off their internet connections ahead of the protests.